Musical Dreams – Open the World of Music to Children with Blindness and Visual Impairment

 Musical Dreams is designed to enrich the children’s world, develop their musical ability and support their progress in the world of music.
 We conduct a program of musical education across the country and for all sectors of the Israeli society.
 Through the program we provide support and assistance for musical studies and for purchase of musical instruments, which otherwise would not be affordable for many of the families due to the high cost of musical studies.

-During 2013 Reut and Reut Foundation named after the late Hanna Harduf supported generously the program.
+Reut and Reut Foundation named after the late Hanna Harduf supports generously the program.

-Our team created a rich database (in Hebrew) on musical education for children which includes information: the importance of musical studies for children with visual impairment; unique teaching methods; music studies centers; music teachers with relevant experience; personal stories; tips for music learning; lists of accessible conservatories and choirs.
+Our team created a rich database (in Hebrew) on musical education for children which includes information on: the importance of musical studies for children with visual impairment; unique teaching methods; music studies centers; music teachers with relevant experience; personal stories; tips for music learning; lists of accessible conservatories and choirs.